 - we can make a bigger difference if we work in partnership with individuals and organisations

 - we’re open, honest and pragmatic about our activities

 - by providing support we can help foster long term sustainability in local communities

 We have four Trustees and all are based in the South West of the UK.
 We have a huge amount of healthcare experience in the UK and Kenya, and extensive business experience.
 We have no staff so the Trustees do all of the work associated with running our charity, voluntarily of course.

-Sallie trained in London as a nurse and then as a midwife.
-She specialised in primary care training as a nurse practitioner.
-Having taken early retirement she has worked in disaster zones around the world as a ShelterBox Response Team volunteer.
-In her spare team she is a devoted grandmother
+Sallie trained in London as a nurse and then as a midwife and she specialised in primary care training as a nurse practitioner.
+Having taken early retirement she worked in disaster zones around the world as a ShelterBox Response Team volunteer.
+In her spare team she is a devoted grandmother.

-Noreen has been a nurse for many years.
-She also trained as a midwife and continues to work as a Practice nurse in Exeter.
-In her spare time she makes beautiful jewellery and she was an aspiring amateur thespian and still loves theatre.
+Noreen was a nurse for many years and she also trained as a midwife.
+She has recently retired and in her spare time she makes beautiful jewellery and enjoys the theatre having been an aspiring amateur thespian.
 She has two grandchildren so far.

 Gilly is the Chair of Trustees and was in business for many years running her own video production company.
 She was inspired to get involved with the charity after learning about the huge direct impact that the charity’s efforts have on communities in Western Kenya.